100mslive/100ms-react-native/README.md

 ## [Viewing the video of a peer](https://www.100ms.live/docs/react-native/v2/features/render-video)

-To display a video on screen the package provide a UI component named HmsView that takes the video track ID and displays the video in that component, this component requires on _width_ and _height_ in _style_ prop to set bounds of the tile that will show the video stream.
+To display a video on screen the 100ms package provides a UI component named `HmsView` that takes the video `trackId` and displays the video in that component.

+- `HmsView` component requires  `width` and `height` in `style` prop to set bounds of the tile that will show the video stream.

+- One `HmsView` component can only be connected with one video `trackId`.
+To display multiple videos you have to create multiple instances of `HmsView` component.

+- Once the requirement of that `HmsView` is finshed it should be disposed.

+- Every `HmsView` should be unique, which should be done by passing a `key` property and value as video `trackId`.

+- Recommended practice is to show maximum of 3 to 4 `HmsView` on a single page/screen of the app.
+This avoids network data consumption & video decoding resources of the device.

 ```js
 ...